subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Objective

-This tutorial will take the Squid template and go through all the necessary steps to customize the project, in order to interact with a different Squid Archive, synchronized with a different blockchain, and process data from Events different from the ones in the template.

-The business logic to process such Events is very basic, and that is on purpose since the purpose of the Tutorial is to show a simple case, highlighting the changes a developer would typically apply to the template, removing unnecessary complexity.

-The blockchain used in this example will be the [Crust storage network](https://crust.network) and the final objective will be to observe which files have been added and deleted from the chain, as well as groups joined and storage orders placed by a determined account.
+The goal of this tutorial is to guide you through creating and customizing a simple squid (API) using the Subsquid framework.
+The blockchain queried in this example will be the [Crust storage network](https://crust.network) and our final objective will be to observe which files have been added and deleted from the network.
+Additionally, our squid will be able to tell us the groups joined and the storage orders placed by a given account.

+We will start by forking the Subsquid squid template, then go on to run the project, define a schema, and generate TypeScript interfaces.
+From there, we will be able to interact directly with the Archive, and extract a types bundle from Crust's own library.

+We expect that experienced software developers should be able to complete this tutorial in around **10-15 minutes**.
+For reference, you can review the final result of this tutorial [here](https://github.com/subsquid/squid-crust-example).

 ## Pre-requisites

-The minimum requirements to follow this tutorial are the basic knowledge of software development, such as handling a Git repository, a correctly set up [Development Environment](/tutorials/development-environment-set-up), basic command line knowledge and the concepts explained in this documentation.
+The minimum requirements for this tutorial are as follows:

+- Familiarity with Git
+- A properly set up [development environment](/tutorials/development-environment-set-up)
+- Basic command line knowledge

 ## Fork the template

-The first thing to do, although it might sound trivial to GitHub experts, is to fork the repository into your own GitHub account, by visiting the [repository page](https://github.com/subsquid/squid-template) and clicking the Fork button:
+First things first!
+To fork the squid template and save it to your own GitHub account visit this [repository](https://github.com/subsquid/squid-template) and click the 'Fork' button:

 ![How to fork a repository on GitHub](</img/.gitbook/assets/Screenshot-2022-02-02-111440.png>)

-Next, clone the created repository (be careful of changing `<account>` with your own account)
+Next, clone the fork.

 ```bash
 git clone git@github.com:<account>/squid-template.git
 ```

-For reference on the complete work, you can find the entire project [here](https://github.com/subsquid/squid-crust-example).
+**Don't forget to replace `<account>` in the repository with your own account information**

 ### Run the project

-Next, just follow the [Quickstart](/quickstart) to get the project up and running, here's a list of commands to run in quick succession:
+Now you can follow the [quickstart](/quickstart) guide to get the project up and running.
+In case you're in a hurry, here's a list of commands to run in quick succession:

 ```bash
 npm ci